ercole-io/ercole-docs/docs/guide-2.x.md

 * `oratab`: it's the /path/to/the/oratab, the file that contains the list of DBs
 * `AWR`: it's the number of Automatic workload repository
 * `UseCurl`: true if the agent should use curl to send the hostdata.
 Otherwise use the internal perl library.
 On solaris the internal library seems to not work.
+* `PrettyPrintHostdata`: if true, the agent will pretty print hostdata json (with right indentation and wrapping lines) before sent.